DhruvGupta130/AyuMed/README.md

         - [Swagger UI](http://localhost:8080/swagger-ui.html) - A user-friendly interface to test the API endpoints.
         - [Swagger API Documentation](http://localhost:8080/v3/api-docs) - View the API documentation in JSON format.

+## Current Status

+🚧 **Project Status**: _In Progress_

+The core features of the system are actively being developed and tested.
+Expect ongoing updates as new features are added and existing ones are refined.
+Please check back for future updates as we move towards a complete version.

+## Future Plans

+Once completed, the Hospital Management System will offer:

+- **Comprehensive Dashboard** for hospital administrators and managers
+- **Detailed Analytics** for data-driven insights
+- **Patient Portal** for viewing appointments and medical history
+- **Integration with Third-Party Systems** for expanded functionality

 ## Contribution Guidelines 🤝

-We welcome contributions to this project!
+As the project is still under active development, we welcome feedback and suggestions to help shape its direction.
+Contributions at this stage are focused on ideas and suggestions that could enhance the project's functionality.

 If you'd like to contribute, please follow these steps:

 1. **Fork the Repository**: Click the "Fork" button at the top right of the repository page.
 2. **Create a Feature Branch**: Use the command: